 - The climb up to Lhotse Main by itself or Lhotse Shar is the task of a separate expedition

 - In 1994 the team from Switzerland tried to make a traverse to Lhotse East but climbed the Lhotse Main

-- The Russian team also tried to ascent this last Himalayan citadel on spring 1997 but due to bad weather in Everest region did not allow to do it
+- The Russian team also tried to ascent this last Himalayan citadel in spring 1997, but due to bad weather in the Everest region did not allow to do it

 - It is 3km south of Mount Everest, where South Col separates the two peaks, thus considering it as an independent mountain

 - It was first climbed by F. Luchsinger & E. Reiss in 1956

 - An impressive ring of three peaks makes up the Lhotse massif: Lhotse East or Middle, Lhotse east or middle, Lhotse & Lhotse Shar

 - The South Face of Lhotse is one of the largest mountain faces in the world